 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
-Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3 PSHE will be assessed in the form of quizzes during lesson, checking the understanding of content covered in previous lesson.
+Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
+RSE/ PSHE will be assessed in the form of quizzes during lesson, checking the understanding of content covered in previous lessons and IPSITIVE assessment to ascertain student confidence in lesson content.